addyosmani/backbone-fundamentals/README.md

 One definition of unit testing is the process of taking the smallest piece of testable code in an application, isolating it from the remainder of your codebase and determining if it behaves exactly as expected.
 In this section, we'll be taking a look at how to unit test Backbone applications using a popular JavaScript testing framework called [Jasmine](http://pivotal.github.com/jasmine/) from Pivotal Labs.

-For an application to be considered 'well'-tested, distinct functionality should ideally have its own separate unit tests where it's tested against the different conditions you expect it to work under.
-All tests must pass before functionality is considered 'complete'.
-This allows developers to both modify a unit of code and it's dependencies with a level of confidence about whether these changes have caused any breakage.
+For an application to be considered 'well-tested', distinct functionality should ideally have its own separate unit tests where it's tested against the different conditions you expect it handle when deployed in the real world.
+All tests must pass before the functionality is considered 'complete'.
+This allows developers to both modify a unit of code and its dependencies with a level of confidence about whether these changes have caused any breakage.

-As a basic example of unit testing is where a developer may wish to assert whether passing specific values through to a sum function results in the correct output being returned.
+Here's a simple example of unit testing: a developer might write a test to assert whether passing specific values through to a sum function results in the correct result being returned.
 For an example more relevant to this book, we may wish to assert whether a user adding a new Todo item to a list correctly adds a Model of a specific type to a Todos Collection.

 When building modern web-applications, it's typically considered best-practice to include automated unit testing as a part of your development process.
 Whilst we'll be focusing on Jasmine as a solution for this, there are a number of other alternatives worth considering, including QUnit.

 ##Jasmine

-Jasmine describes itself as a behaviour-driven development (BDD) framework for testing JavaScript code.
+Jasmine is a behaviour-driven development (BDD) framework for testing JavaScript code.
 Before we jump into how the framework works, it's useful to understand exactly what [BDD](http://en.wikipedia.org/wiki/Behavior_Driven_Development) is.

 BDD is a second-generation testing approach first described by [Dan North](http://dannorth.net/introducing-bdd/) (the authority on BDD) which attempts to test the behaviour of software.
 It's considered second-generation as it came out of merging ideas from Domain driven design (DDD) and lean software development, helping teams to deliver high quality software by answering many of the more confusing questions early on in the agile process.
 Such questions commonly include those concerning documentation and testing.

-If you were to read a book on BDD, it's likely to also be described as being 'outside-in and pull-based'.
-The reason for this is that it borrows the idea of of pulling features from Lean manufacturing which effectively ensures that the right software solutions are being written by a) focusing on expected outputs of the system and b) ensuring these outputs are achieved.
+You may also hear BDD described as being 'outside-in and pull-based'.
+This means it borrows the idea of pulling features from Lean manufacturing, which effectively ensures that the right software solutions are being written by a) focusing on expected outputs of the system and b) ensuring these outputs are achieved.

 BDD recognizes that there are usually multiple stakeholders in a project and not a single amorphous user of the system.
 These different groups will be affected by the software being written in differing ways and will have a varying opinion of what quality in the system means to them.
-It's for this reason that it's important to understand who the software will be bringing value you and exactly what in it will be valuable to them.
+It's for this reason that it's important to understand who the software will be bringing value to and exactly what in it will be valuable to them.

 Finally, BDD relies on automation.
 Once you've defined the quality expected, your team will likely want to check on the functionality of the solution being built regularly and compare it to the results they expect.
-In order to facilitate this efficiently, the process has to be automated.
+To do this efficiently, the process has to be automated.
 BDD relies heavily on the automation of specification-testing and Jasmine is a tool which can assist with this.

-BDD helps both developers and non-technical stakeholders:
+Jasmine helps both developers and non-technical stakeholders:

 * Better understand and represent the models of the problems being solved
 * Explain supported tests cases in a language that non-developers can read